 - Get the tattoo area ready by cleaning it and covering with a plastic wrap.
 Gather all supplies.

-- Clean ink caps as they are not necessarily clean when you buy them.
+- Clean and disinfect ink caps as they are not necessarily clean when you buy them.

 any work surfaces or tools that cannot be disinfected (tattoo machine,